Do you sometimes feel sleepy, drowsy, or tired after eating fruit, especially at breakfast, and you don’t know why?

 Fruit provides easy to digest simple sugars (glucose and fructose) that create a moderate rise in blood sugar, which is typically considered uplifting, so thinking about it – eating fruit shouldn’t send you to sleep, so why does this happen?

-I experienced this sleepy feeling after eating fruit for months on end when I first started my raw diet and I could never fully explain the reason why.
+I experienced this sleepy sensation after eating fruit for months on end when I first started my raw diet – even feeling extremely tired at times; I could never fully explain the reason why.

 I would eat fruit for breakfast, and then I would feel so sleepy and tired afterwards, that I literally would want go back to sleep.